03 Sep How to help your dog overcome their fears

 - Loud noises (such as fireworks and vacuum cleaners)

-- Fear of the vets and veterinary treatment
+- Fear of the vets and groomers

 - Separation anxiety